CelloCorgi/FSE2021_To_Read_or_to_Rotate/README.md

 ## Subfolder directories:

 * Reading Training: This contains a list of all lecture topics and associated CS readings.
 It also contains slide decks for each reading training session.
-Identifying links have been removed for blind review.
 * Participant Forms: This has the qualitative and quantitative assessments given during the pre and post-tests that we can share.
 * Data Analysis: Contains the scripts used to analyze our data.
-* Recruitment Information: Contains recruitment emails and pre-screening form
+* Recruitment Information: Contains recruitment flyers and pre-screening form

 ## Accessing Participant Data: